racdale/crqa-quickstart-at-ati/README.md

 Other code samples:

 * **wordFullExample.R**: An example of processing transcript to convert text into numeric series and then perform analysis over it.
-Also includes an example of LIWC processing for RQA.
+Also includes an example of LIWC processing for RQA (thanks to Lena Mueller).

 * **windowedRQAExample.R**: Using some sample data from Dr. Kentaro Kodama, this code shows how to set a window size and window shift to obtain a time series of RQA measures.